UPDATED NOV 25, 2019

-Being smack in the middle of the state gives Columbus easy access to outdoor adventure in our own back yard.
-From the thickly-wooded southeast to the lakes and meadows farther north, you're just a short drive from a long-needed primitive getaway.
+Looking for a break from Columbus city life?
+From the thickly-wooded southeast to the lakes and meadows farther north, you're just a short drive away from a long-needed nature getaway.

-You’ve probably never heard of Loudonville, but maybe that’s the point if you’re trying to get away for a weekend.
 Casually known as the “Canoe capital of Ohio,” Mohican State Park is worth the drive (about 80 minutes), and gas money is about all you’ll spend.
 The state park and 4,000-plus-acre Mohican-Memorial State Forest both have free entry and plenty of activities for the naturalist in you.
-Canoe or kayak the Clear For River or get crazy and get in a speedboat on nearby Pleasant Hill Lake — there is no horsepower limit.
+Canoe or kayak the Clear For River, or get crazy in a rented speedboat on nearby Pleasant Hill Lake where there's no horsepower limit.
 Ready to settle down for the night?
 All registered campers get access to the pool and the stash of board games available for loan at the campground store.

-Calling all ATV enthusiasts!
-Wayne National Forest, parts of which are just an hour’s drive from Columbus, is home to over 300 miles of forest trails for hiking, cycling, and yes, off-road motoring.
-Parts of the forest were strip-mined in the late 1960s and 1970s, and while the area is now protected and in better hands, the mining left behind some challenging courses — so bring the fat tires!
-Once you’re out of gas (both you and the ATV), know that camping is available throughout the forest, but some choice spots would be near Lake Vesuvius, Stone Church Horse Camp, and Burr Oak Cove.
+Wayne National Forest, parts of which are just an hour’s drive from Columbus, is home to over 300 miles of forest trails for hiking, cycling, and off-road motoring.
+Parts of the forest were strip-mined in the late 1960s and '70s, and while the area is now protected and in better hands, the mining left behind some challenging courses — so bring the fat tires!
+Camping is available throughout the forest, but some popular spots are near Lake Vesuvius, Stone Church Horse Camp, and Burr Oak Cove.
 Bonus: since it’s a national forest, you can camp for free on select days each year!

-Ohio’s oldest state park (didn’t know that, did you?) is still one of its best.
+Ohio’s oldest state park is still one of its best.
 We invite you to take an easy trip on I-70 East to Buckeye Lake State Park.
 While the state park itself does not rent campsites, you can find cabin and tent camping spaces through Buckeye Lake/Columbus East KOA in Thornville.
 Also, many of the area’s residents are seasonal, so check out Airbnb for a weekend lakeside getaway that may be more “glamping” than camping.
 Bring your fishing poles and swimming gear for daytime fun.
-Then at night, trade your deck shoes for dancing shoes (or go barefoot — we don’t judge) and join the locals at Papa Boo’s for live waterfront music and good eats.
+Then at night, trade your deck shoes for dancing shoes, and join the locals at Papa Boo’s for live waterfront music and good eats.

 A quick 14-mile jog over to Canal Winchester will put you at Jackson Lake Campground and its brand new—wait for it—Aqua Park!
 Relive your summer camp days with inflatable obstacles (like the blob) and rafts on the lake.
 Camping options run from primitive (bring your own tent) to glamping (a yurt plus a real bed and climate control) to cabins.
 Scheduled activities throughout the year include wine and painting nights and a Halloween party weekend.